hoiberg/bitmapToC/README.md

 # bitmapToC
-A simple Mac OS X app that converts .bmp files to C arrays that can be used for example LCD's.
+A simple Mac OS X app that converts .bmp files to C arrays that can be used for, for example, LCD's.